 Big Mama Thornton – 12/11/1926

 This singer and songwriter is a self-taught harmonica player and drummer.
 Along with her intimidating size and powerful fierce voice she gains attention as the original artist to record “Hound Dog”.
 It tops the R&B charts for seven weeks.
-Janis Joplin covers “Ball ‘n’ Chain” which gets Thornton recognized for her influence on rock and roll.
-In 1984, she’s inducted into the Blues Hall of Fame.
+Janis Joplin covers “Ball ‘n’ Chain” which gets Thornton recognition for her influence on rock and roll.
+In 1984, she’s an inductee into the Blues Hall of Fame.

 Dicky Betts – 12/12/1943

 Guitarist, singer, and songwriter Forrest Richard Betts was born in West Palm Beach, Fl.
 As a founding member of “The Allman Brothers Band” Bett’s is one of the greatest guitarists of all time.
 Betts writes two of “The Allman Brothers” biggest hits, “Ramblin’ Man” and “Jessica.”
 Which he writes for his daughter.
 After a fallout with The Allman Brothers in 2000, Betts reforms the Dickey Betts & Great Southern band and releases 11 solo albums.

 American Blues legend, the multi-instrumentalist Lucky Peterson, is one of the most riveting performers of the modern blues era.
 A searing lead guitarist, a powerful organist, and a first-rate vocalist.
 Lucky’s musicianship effortlessly translates gospel, rock, and jazz into a 21st century blues.

 November 30 – December 6th -Birthdays!
 To learn more or donate to Keeping The Blues Alive, visit our website at https://keepingthebluesalive.org/